Privacy Hub

 • Systems and product development/testing - data may be used to help support the development and testing of new products and technologies.

-• Legal compliance and general record keeping – we will process data where required by law (for example, in order to comply with our requirements as a FCA regulated business) and may retain data where necessary for record keeping, tax compliance and to defend against claims.
+• Legal compliance and general record keeping – we will process data where required by law (for example, to comply with our requirements as a FCA regulated business, such as verifying the identity of our client’s directors) and may retain data where necessary for record keeping, tax compliance and to defend against claims.

-3. WHAT TYPES OF PERSONAL DATA DOES EQUIFAX COLLECT AND WHERE DO WE GET IT?
+3. WHAT TYPES OF PERSONAL DATA DO WE PROCESS AND WHERE DO WE GET IT?

-To enable us to operate as a credit reference and fraud prevention agency, it is necessary for us to collect and store numerous types of data about you.
+To enable us to operate as a CRA and FPA, it is necessary for us to collect and store numerous types of data about you.

-We typically do not have a direct relationship with you (except where you receive products or services from us (or otherwise communicate with us) directly), so we obtain this data from numerous sources, including directly from publically available materials (for example, the electoral roll and published county court judgements) or from our clients (for example, where a lender provides information about you so that we can conduct a credit check).
+We typically do not have a direct relationship with you (except where you receive products or services from us,or communicate with us directly), so we obtain this data from numerous sources, including directly from publicly available materials (for example, the electoral roll and published CCJs) or from our clients (for example, where a lender provides information about you so that we can conduct a credit check).

-Equifax typically acts as a controller in relation to all the data it receives from such clients, including where provision of this information is for us to locate a match to records we already hold in our database and which is then supplemented with additional information (for example, addresses linked to you, your relevant credit data or other attributes relevant to you).
+Equifax typically acts as a controller in relation to the data it receives from clients, including where the information we receive is used to match against or is appended to records we already hold in our database (for example, addresses linked to you or your credit data).

-All the credit reference agencies rely on similar types of data in order to provide their core credit, anti-money laundering, identification and fraud services.
-Details of the types, description and source of information common to all three main credit reference agencies (including Equifax) can be found in the CRAIN www.equifax.co.uk/privacy-hub/crain
+All the CRAs rely on similar types of data to provide their core credit, anti-money laundering, identification and fraud services.
+Details of the types, description and source of information common to all three main CRAs (including Equifax) can be found in the CRAIN.

 We have also set out the key categories of data that we collect about you and where we obtain this information, in the below table: